Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-What better time to play up natural-looking eye makeup than when you’re transitioning your makeup routine into fall?
-You’ve already made a few wardrobe changes in favor of an earthier color scheme, so why not let your makeup follow suit?
-When you play up your natural features with a series of gray, taupe, gold, brown, olive, and burnt orange eye shadow shades, you can embrace a no-makeup, makeup look that’s totally on trend.
+What better time to play up natural-looking eye makeup than during the summer?
+This time of year, you likely don’t want to wear a ton of makeup on your face or risk having bright colors fade halfway through a humid day.
+You’ve already made a few wardrobe changes in favor of the warmer weather (we see you tank tops, shorts, and flip flops!), so why not let your makeup follow suit?
+When you play up your natural features with a series of gray, taupe, gold, brown, olive, and burnt orange eye shadow shades, you can embrace a no makeup, makeup look that’s totally on trend.
 Ready to rock a seasonally appropriate au naturel eye makeup look?
-Ahead we share how to pull it off based on your skin tone.
+Below, we share how to pull off natural eye makeup based on your skin tone.
+And while this eye makeup look is great for summer, you can rock it all year long!

-If your skin is on the fair to light side, follow this eye makeup tutorial below.
+If your skin is on the fair to light side, follow this natural eye makeup tutorial below utilizing light eye shadow shades and brown eyeliner.

-Step 1: Apply eye primer.
-No eye primer on hand?
+Eye primer is essential for any eye makeup look, including natural eye makeup.
+Eye primer can help No eye on hand?
 No problem!
 Just apply a dab of the L’Oréal Paris Infallible Pro Glow Concealer to help create an even canvas for your eye shadow application.

-Step 2: Apply taupe eye shadow.
 To add the faintest wash of color to your lids, swipe some of the L’Oréal Paris Colour Rich Monos Eye Shadow in Mix and Matte or Pain Au Chocolat from your lash line up to your crease.
-Since this is supposed to add just enough natural-looking color, you don’t want to extend it beyond the upper edge of your crease.
+Since this is supposed to add just enough natural-looking color, you don’t want to extend either eye shadow beyond the upper edge of your crease.
 What’s more, you don’t want to apply eye shadow so heavily that it creates a harsh line of demarcation.
 For that reason, it’s best to apply your eye shadow with a fluffy blending brush, as you can use it to gently swipe on color without creating lines.

 Does your skin fall into the medium or olive range?
-Then follow our natural-looking eye shadow tutorial below.
+Then follow our natural-looking eye makeup tutorial below for your beautiful bronze-y skin tone.

-Step 1: Start with primer.
 A tiny bit of eye primer or concealer can help make it easier to apply eye shadow.
+So, regardless of your skin tone or the type of eye makeup look you’re trying to achieve, this should be the first step in your eye makeup routine.

-Step 1: Prime those lids, ladies!
 Want an eye makeup look that wears more evenly?
 Don’t skip this step.
+Use an eye primer to get started.

-Step 2: Apply a burnt orange shadow.
 Darker lids look gorgeous dusted with rich brick colors, like the L’Oréal Paris Colour Riche Monos Eyeshadow in Matte-ison Avenue or Acro-Matte.
-Confine the eye shadow of your choice to your lids and you’ll have a beautiful, earthy eye makeup look on your hands.
+Confine the eye shadow of your choice to your lids and you’ll have a beautiful, earthy, natural-looking eye makeup look on your hands.

-Step 4: Line your lids to perfection.
-Simply trace the L’Oréal Paris Infallible Paints Eyeliner in Black Party from your inner corner out to the edge of your lash line.
+It’s time to break out the liquid eyeliner!
+Simply trace the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner in Black from your inner corner out to the edge of your lash line.